This article is part of The Ascender, the Highrise platform for articles and resources.

 Group members often provide feedback to one another in a supportive, constructive way.
 This feedback can help someone see blind spots or potential areas for improvement that they might not have noticed on their own.

 Watching a group coach or group member diffuse these tensions will help build conflict-resolution skills.
-The perfectly safe and controlled environment of group coaching sessions is the perfect place to build these skills.
+The safe and controlled environment of group coaching sessions is the perfect place to build these skills.

 Furthermore, most group coaching programs will include role-play activities that simulate conflict.
 These group exercises and simulated conflicts allow participants to experiment with different approaches, try new techniques, and make mistakes without real-world consequences.